EuroIntervention 2021;16:1106-1113. DOI: 10.4244/EIJ-D-20-00484

 Methods and results: MAVERIC is a multicentre, prospective, non-randomised pre-commercial study.
 Eligible patients were on guideline-recommended therapy for NYHA Class II-IV systolic heart failure and had an FMR grade ≥2+.
 The ARTO system was implanted in forty-five (100%) patients.
-Primary safety composite endpoint (death, stroke, myocardial infarction, device related surgery, cardiac tamponade, renal failure) at 30-days and one-year was 4.4% [95% CI 1.5-16.6] and 17.8% [95% CI 9.3-32.4].
-Periprocedural complications occurred in seven patients (15.5% [95% CI 6.5-29.5]) and five patients (11.1% [95% CI 4.9-24.0]) died during one-year follow-up.
-Paired results for 36 patients demonstrated 24 (66.7%) had Grade 3+/4+ mitral regurgitation at baseline however, only 5 (13.9%) and 3 (8.3%) patients remained at Grade 3+/4+ 30-days and one-year post-procedure (p<0.0001).
-Echocardiographic parameters such as antero-posterior annulus diameter decreased from 41.4mm (baseline) to 36.0 and 35.3 mm at 30 days and one year, respectively (p<0.0001).
+The primary safety composite endpoint (death, stroke, myocardial infarction, device-related surgery, cardiac tamponade, renal failure) at 30 days and one year was 4.4% (95% CI: 1.5-16.6) and 17.8% (95% CI: 9.3-32.4), respectively.
+Periprocedural complications occurred in seven patients (15.5% [95% CI: 6.5-29.5]), and five patients (11.1% [95% CI: 4.9-24.0]) died during one-year follow-up.
+Paired results for 36 patients demonstrated that 24 (66.7%) had grade 3+/4+ mitral regurgitation at baseline; however, only five (13.9%) and three (8.3%) patients remained at grade 3+/4+ 30 days and one year post procedure (p<0.0001).
+Echocardiographic parameters such as anteroposterior annulus diameter decreased from 41.4 mm (baseline) to 36.0 and 35.3 mm at 30 days and one year, respectively (p<0.0001).
 Twenty-five patients (69.4%) had baseline NYHA Class III/IV symptoms decreasing significantly to nine (25.0%) at 30 days and eight (22.2%) at one year post procedure (p<0.0001).

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com